wso2/docs-is/en/docs/deploy/migrate/what-has-changed.md

     The i18n keys of both OTP authenticators have been moved to the i18n property file of the authentication portal.

 ### Authenticator Display Name

-Display names (Friendly names) of some of the local authenticators and handlers were renamed from Identity server 6.0.0 onwards.
-The following table maps the previous authenticator display names to the newer ones.
+From IS 6.0.0 onward the display names of some of the local authenticators and handlers were renamed.
+The following table maps the previous authenticator display names to the IS 6.0.0 display names.

 <table>
     <tr>